RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 even if the relationship has been unsatisfactory.
 What if the author's editor leaves?
 What if the author gets a more attractive offer from another publisher?

-The clause typically contains some or all of the terms you MUST accept for the optioned work.
+The clause typically contains some or all of the terms you must accept for the optioned work.
 Even “first refusal” clauses and “agreements to agree” impede the author's freedom.

 Some publishers will simply delete this provision, but if they won't, consider trying to ask for an editor's clause instead.